Hygeia: The Greek Goddess of Health

 The goddesses soon became an integral part of Greek accounts and myths.
 Hygeia was primarily worshiped in Corinth, Cos, Pergamon, and Epidaurus.
 However, her presence was also found within the halls of the ancient city of Aizanoi.

-Hygeia and The Parthenon
+Hygeia and the Parthenon

+One exciting story surrounding Hygeia is also one of her most famous ones.
 It concerns the construction of the Parthenon, the absolutely godlike temple dedicated to Athena, the Greek goddess of war and practicality.
 Though it was ironic (as war brings about destruction), Hygeia was also associated with Athena herself.

 But on the other hand, Hygeia was really there to prevent illnesses from ever occurring.
 Athena was there to ensure peace.
 So in some sense, they were working towards the same goal.
 Suddenly, a collaboration between the two makes complete sense.
+The story was written by none other than Plutarch himself.

 He mentions that while the Parthenon was being built, Hygeia herself aided in its construction from the back end by providing good morale and preventing any sicknesses.
 However, a worker who was pro at his job suddenly slipped from the rafters and seriously injured himself.